And then there was one. His name is Matt Torney.

 He says he wasn’t exactly looking for a new job, but as an associate artistic director (at the Studio Theatre in Washington, D.C.), friends and colleagues sent him job listings all . . . the . . . time.
 When he saw the Outfit listing, he was struck by its mission, the idea “of starting the conversations that matter.”
 As someone who grew up in Northern Ireland in the era that saw warring Catholics and Protestants killing thousands, he connected to Atlanta’s civil rights history.
 He also appreciated the Outfit’s LEED-certified, environment-friendly building.

 Torney then came to town in mid-April for the Atlanta Film Festival, where his wife, filmmaker Amber McGinnis, was premiering her feature International Falls.
-The screenwriter on that project, a man named Thomas Ward, also attended.
-Ward, an actor and playwright as well, has worked at the Outfit.
-Key came to the screening to show his support.
+The project’s screenwriter, a man named Thomas Ward, was also there.
+Ward, also an actor-playwright, has worked at the Outfit.
+Key attended the screening to show his support.
 Ward made the introductions.

 “I’m standing in the back of the Plaza Theatre, and suddenly Tom Key is standing in front of me,” Torney says.
 Then McGinnis stepped in.